craig-davis/craig-davis.github.io/_posts/2016-07-10-summer-science-fiction-reading.markdown

     amazon: http://amzn.to/29woCPD
     caption: "Our first voyage beyond the solar system"
     review: |
         This book has far reaching ideas and ambitions for exploring our society.
 Generations ago, a ship was launched to the Tau Ceti system to setup colonies in a habitable system.
 This books starts with the generation that will finally arrive.
 We loosely follow the explorations of Freya, the daughter of the chief engineer.
-She travels throughout the ship, and provides us a way to see the struggles that this microcosm of humans faces.
-The book has a few pacing issues, but the stories are human and interesting.
-The challenges that this group faces, and the questions of what it means to have a home have stayed with me far longer than many of the books I've read recently.
+She travels throughout the ship, and provides us a way to see the struggles of this microcosm of humans.
+The book has a few pacing issues, but the stories overcome this and are human and interesting.
+The challenges that this group faces and the questions of what it means to have a home have stayed with me far longer than many of the books I've read recently.
   - title: "Half Way Home"
     author: "Hugh Howey"
     year: 2013